Sacred Concert (Ellington): Second Sacred Concert

-Ellington's Second Sacred Concert premiered at the Cathedral of St. John the Divine in New York on January 19, 1968, but no recording of this actual performance has surfaced.
+Ellington's Second Sacred Concert premiered at the Cathedral of St. John the Divine in New York on January 19, 1968, but no recording of this performance has surfaced.
 The Second Sacred Concert was then recorded on January 22 and February 19, 1968, at Fine Studio in New York and originally issued as a double LP on Prestige Records and reissued on one CD minus the tracks "Don't Get Down On Your Knees To Pray Until You Have Forgiven Everyone" and "Father Forgive".
 All the tracks can be found in the 24-CD box set The Duke Ellington Centennial Edition: The Complete RCA Victor Recordings (1927-1973).

 This concert is the first time Swedish singer Alice Babs recorded with the Ellington Orchestra.
-In the concert she sang "Heaven" and the wordless vocal, "T.G.T.T.
-(Too Good to Title)".
+In the concert she sang "Heaven", "Almighty God", the wordless vocal "T.G.T.T.
+(Too Good to Title)", and "Praise God and Dance".
 Cootie Williams has a "growl" trumpet feature on "The Shepherd (Who Watches Over the Night Flock)".
 This piece is dedicated to Rev. John Garcia Gensel, Lutheran pastor to the jazz community.
 The climactic ending is "Praise God and Dance", which comes from Psalm 150.

-At the invitation of the Harvard Episcopal Chaplaincy, Ellington gave the concert again at Emmanuel Episcopal Church, Boston on April 20, 1969.
+At the invitation of the Harvard Episcopal Chaplaincy, Ellington gave the concert again at Emmanuel Episcopal Church, Boston, on April 20, 1969.

 Reception

-The Allmusic review by Richard S. Ginell awarded the album 4 stars and stated "the material is fresh, not a patchwork of old and new like the first concert — and in an attempt to be as ecumenical as possible, Ellington reaches for novel techniques and sounds beyond his usual big band spectrum".
+The AllMusic review by Richard S. Ginell stated that "the material is fresh, not a patchwork of old and new like the first concert — and in an attempt to be as ecumenical as possible, Ellington reaches for novel techniques and sounds beyond his usual big band spectrum".